nikomatsakis/babysteps/source/_posts/2012-04-09-rusts-object-system.markdown

 vtable in the object itself.
 There are a variety of reasons that we take a different approach which I will cover later.

-The reason I am talking about `draw` instances are represented at runtime is that it is not the same as the way that a `@circle` instance (for example) is represented.
+The reason I am talking about how `draw` instances are represented at runtime is that it is not the same as the way that a `@circle` instance (for example) is represented.
 The type `@circle` is just a pointer to the a block of memory containing the fields for the class